epochzero-0/relay/README.md

 API also requires a paid-tier key: free-tier keys fail at submit with `400 FAILED_PRECONDITION`.

-## Known limitations
+## Validation methodology

+Each claim is tested with the method that can actually exercise it:

-The three real-provider adapters (`relay/providers/openai.py`, `anthropic.py`, `google.py`) are unit-tested against fake SDK modules injected into `sys.modules`: request building, status normalization, result parsing, and error-taxonomy mapping are all covered offline.
+- **Adapter correctness, offline:** the three real-provider adapters (`relay/providers/openai.py`, `anthropic.py`, `google.py`) are
+  unit-tested against fake SDK modules injected into `sys.modules` -- request building, status normalization, result parsing, and error-taxonomy mapping, no network or keys required.
-**All three have additionally been validated end to end against their live batch APIs** via `relay smoke` (2026-07-10: real batch submitted, polled to terminal, results fetched and parsed, 100% coverage -- see the transcripts above).
+- **Adapter wiring, live:** all three adapters are validated end to end against their real batch APIs via `relay smoke` (2026-07-10: real batch submitted, polled to terminal, results fetched and parsed, 100% coverage -- see the transcripts above).

-Note the distinction: the live smoke validates adapter wiring on the happy path.
-The fault-tolerance claims (drops, errors, submit failures, crash recovery) are demonstrated against the mock provider by design -- real providers cannot be made to fail deterministically on demand.
+- **Fault tolerance:** drops, item errors, submit failures, expiry, and crash recovery are exercised against the mock provider, which can inject failures deterministically and reproducibly -- something no live API can do on demand.
+The live smokes cover the happy path; the mock covers everything that can go wrong on it.

 ## Project layout